 Secondary School Teachers, Except Special and Career/Technical Education Salary in Kansas

-How much does a Secondary School Teachers, Except Special and Career/Technical Education make in Kansas?
+How much do Secondary School Teachers, Except Special and Career/Technical Education make in Kansas?

 Median Annual Salary